Cibermatico/fractol_normed/README.md

 - no global variables;

 Further versions with more readable code, new features and macOS compatibility could be provided.
-Written by Lorenzo Squarcia, normed with ChatGPT 3.5.
+Written by Lorenzo Squarcia, normed with the help of ChatGPT 3.5.